dell-democenter/dell-democenter.github.io/0499/Readme_v3.1.md

 system configuration recovery node mroot-state clear -recovery-state all
 ```
 answer with "Y"
-wait ~ 30 - 40 seconds and try again access to ontap-cluster web UI
+wait 60 seconds and try again access to ontap-cluster web UI
+if not accessible after 60 seconds do a gracefull reboot via vcenter webui of ***BOTH*** nodes

 ## vm's did not get DHCP ip adress
 - networking issue in the underlying democenter infrastructure.